GottaYotta/PixelSDK/README.md

     })
 }
 ```
-After the export has completed, you may move, copy or delete the file found at the `video.exportedVideoURL`.
-When you are finished, you should call `session.destroy()` in order to remove the video from the users drafts.
+After the export has completed, you should use, move or copy the file found at the `video.exportedVideoURL`.
+Once you are finished with the file, you should call `session.destroy()` in order to remove the video from the users drafts and delete its associated files.

 Frame rate can be customized by setting the [`video.frameDuration`](https://www.pixelsdk.com/docs/latest/Classes/SessionVideo.html#/c:@M@PixelSDK@objc(cs)SessionVideo(py)frameDuration) variable before exporting the video.